sitedata/largo/readme.md

 ## Contributing

-We welcome contributions to any of open source projects.
+We welcome contributions to any of our open source projects.

 If you're not sure where to start, [review the open issues on github](https://github.com/INN/Largo/issues) (you might be particularly interested in the issues labelled [help wanted](https://github.com/INN/Largo/labels/help%20wanted) or [good for beginners](https://github.com/INN/Largo/issues?q=label%3A%22good+for+beginners%22)) and then see [our contributing guidelines](/contributing.md) to get started.